AnaMMoreira/stock-analysis/README.md

 ! [] (https://github.com/AnaMMoreira/stock-analysis/blob/main/Resources/compare_for_loops_process.png)

-Note that on the image on the right (AllStockAnalysis()), after the user is propted to input a year, each ticker is passed through the same simple loop for each ticker in an array.
+Note that on the image on the right (AllStocksAnalysis()), after the user is propted to input a year, each ticker is passed through the same simple loop for each ticker in an array.
 This process is not only simpler on paper, but also simpler to solve, and  should process faster and use less memory resources.
 To ensure that in fact the processes of the refactored code is faster and more efficient a timer was added and the result printed on screen for both the original code and the refactored code.
 The following images shows the resulting run times for each code and what the user input window looks like.

 ! [] (https://github.com/AnaMMoreira/stock-analysis/blob/main/Resources/OriginalStockCode_2018_Timer.png)